-Using insight from advertising professionals at some of the most distinguished agencies in the world, which include TBWA/Chiat Day, CP+B, BBDO, Mother New York, Wieden & Kennedy, Droga5, the Barbarian Group, Saatchi & Saatchi and many more, Iezzi is able to explain the importance of brand creativity in a consumer-oriented culture.
-She wants to make clear that a copywriter’s role has expanded beyond writing headlines and copy for television, print and radio ads.
-Agencies need to keep pace with the technological advancements of the time, and with this in mind it’s important for ad professionals to understand the transition of the industry and what they need to do to keep brands in the front of consumer’s minds.
+Iezzi provides insights from advertising professionals at some of the most distinguished ad agencies in the world, including TBWA/Chiat Day, CP+B, BBDO, Mother New York, Wieden & Kennedy, Droga5, the Barbarian Group and Saatchi & Saatchi.
+She stresses the importance of brand creativity in a consumer-oriented culture.
+A copywriter’s role has expanded beyond writing headlines and copy for television, print and radio ads.
+Agencies need to keep pace with the technological advancements of the time.

 Iezzi does a great job of explaining the importance of copywriters as content creators, idea generators and visionaries.
 She reinforces the need for professionals who can tell stories and develop engaging content that will have an emotional connection with consumers.
-It’s no longer about touting product attributes and USP’s, but a growing need to think like your target market and find out what moves them.
-One thing I really liked about this book was the use of actual brand campaigns and the stories that some of these agency heads shared.
-Hearing the creative process from some very well-known ad professionals gave the book added credibility, especially hearing it straight from the minds of creatives and the like.
-I always thought creatives were geniuses that never generated a bad idea, but reading the campaign stories made me realize that out of 100 bad ideas they churn out only about one or two are worthy of making it to the production phase.
+There is a need to think like your target market and find out what moves them.
+One thing I really liked about this book was the analysis of brand campaigns and the stories from some of the agency heads.
+Hearing about the creative process from the minds of many advertising heavyweights made for an interesting and thought-provoking read.

 Another aspect of this book that resonated with me was the idea of not looking at advertisements as simply ads.
-Ideas should be able to transcend different media outlets, and more importantly solve a problem for the consumer.
-It’s interesting, thought-provoking content that makes a consumer to want to share a piece of content with a friend, or hundreds of friends via social media.
-If the advertisement is creative, engaging, and relevant to someone’s life, it will spread like a wildfire.
-Consumers will share the content, talk about it on blogs and create the online buzz that is crucial for any given product.
+An advertisement should transcend its medium and solve a specific problem for a consumer or make them feel a certain way.
+If the advertisement is creative, engaging, and relevant to your target audience, it will have the most impact.